reserve-protocol/protocol/docs/deployment.md

 ### With Mainnet forking

-- Before running the `deploy_all` script (or any particular script), run in a separate terminal a local forking node:
+- Before running the `deploy` script (or any particular script), run in a separate terminal a local forking node:

 ```bash
 FORK=true npx hardhat node